ecogodi/fprime/README.md

 The context of step execution, that is the sequence "state", comes populated with a namespace, **F**, containing utility methods available to step functions.

 #### this.F.exit(err, result)
 Exits the current sequence by immediatly executing the final sequence callback with given error and result.
+As usual, the sequence state is available to the final callback as binding context.

 #### this.F.rewind()
 Resets the current sequence, so that `next` actually points to the first step.
 The sequence state, though, is preserved for the next loop.